-If an employee leaves for any reason, you must pay them their final wages by the next regular payday as usual or certified mail if the employee requests it.
+If an employee leaves for any reason, you must pay them their final wages by the next regular payday as usual or certified mail if the employee requests it, or within 14 days, whichever is later.
 This is convenient compared to states that require a next-day turnaround or change expectations based on whether the employee quit or was fired.

 If an employee dies, you are required to pay the surviving spouse or children all wages and benefits earned by the employee, up to $3,000.

 For more information on payroll laws, check out our article on payroll compliance.

 Many of Oklahoma’s HR and labor laws mirror federal regulations.
 There are some specific rules governing how long minors can work and be paid for, but it’s nothing complicated.
 In addition, there is no requirement to provide state disability insurance—some states have laws requiring it.